Pippin comic - overview

 The Herbs last hurrah in the form of a printed comic came with the publication of "Helter Skelter"

-Although it still gets its own on-site page here
+But still gets its own on-site page here

 The Herbs and The Adventures of Parsley